Catalog Advanced Search

 After working as a middle school teacher in Bozeman, MT, I returned to school to earn my PhD in Clinical Psychology at Pacifica Graduate Institute in Carpinteria, CA, with a dissertation exploring posttraumatic growth in parents of chronically ill children.
 I completed internship at the Nan Tolbert Nurturing Center in Ojai, CA, and postdoctoral fellowship at the Boulder Institute for Psychotherapy and Research.
 Now I work in private practice and as an Educational Psychologist at Mackintosh Academy in Boulder, CO.

 Ambiguity or Uncertainty?
-Exploring Stress in Child Life SpecialistsContains 3 Component(s), 1.5 credits offered
+Exploring Stress in Child Life SpecialistsContains 3 Component(s), Includes Credits

 This presentation shares results of a study investigating the role intolerance of uncertainty might play in the stress CCLS experience.
 Professional quality of life was also measured